Pylons/pyramid_cookbook/authentication.rst

 in your database.
 No inappropriate execution of ``authenticated_userid`` is done (as would be if you used a ``NewRequest`` subscriber).

-After doing such a thing, if your user object has a "groups" attribute, which returns a list of groups that have ``name`` attributes, you can use the following as a ``callback`` (aka ``groupfinder``) argument to most builtin authentication policies.
+After doing such a thing, if your user object has a ``groups`` attribute, which returns a list of groups that have ``name`` attributes, you can use the following as a ``callback`` (aka ``groupfinder``) argument to most builtin authentication policies.
 For example: